pouriaroshani/C-Sharp-Fundamentals/README.md

 # C-Sharp-Fundamentals

-# Learning new programming language
+## Learning new programming language
-I started doing some courses in C# from scratch and thought about recording the progress here :)
+I started doing this course in C# from scratch and thought about recording the progress here :)

 Link to the course [C-Sharp-Fundamentals](https://app.pluralsight.com/library/courses/c-sharp-10-fundamentals/table-of-contents).